alysiayx/Melbourne-Footfalls/README.md

 ### Direct Modelling:
 🚀 **For Experienced Users**:
    - If you are already familiar with the process, you can jump straight into the main modelling notebook: [`Melbourne_footfall_modelling.ipynb`](./Python%20scripts/Melbourne_footfall_modelling.ipynb).

+### TBD:
+- AutoML is not yet included.
+- Instead of preparing the data for online learning prior to feeding it into the model, it is possible to integrate data preparation with model training and execution.